 src/redis-cli -h master.rediscli-cluster-disabled.54awdt.use1.cache.amazonaws.com --tls -c -a <Password> -p 6379

-The following example connects to a cluster that has only encryption enabled:
+This example command connects to a cluster that has only encryption turned on:

 redis-cli -h clustercfg.tlswithoutauth.54awdt.use1.cache.amazonaws.com --tls -c -p 6379

-If the cluster isn't cluster mode enabled and you need to make a connection to the cluster for a short test but without going through the redis-cli compilation, you can use telnet or openssl.
-In the following example commands, make sure to substitute the endpoint and port of your cluster as necessary.
+To connect to the cluster for a short test without going through the redis-cli compilation on a cluster that isn't cluster mode enabled, you can use telnet or openssl.
+In the following example commands, make sure to substitute the endpoint and port of your cluster.

 After you connect, you can run Redis commands as shown in the preceding examples.

-The following example connects to an encryption and/or authentication cluster mode disabled cluster:
+This example command connects to an encryption and/or authentication cluster mode disabled cluster:

 openssl s_client -connect master.rediscli-cluster-disabled.54awdt.use1.cache.amazonaws.com:6379

 If the cluster has a password set, first connect to the cluster.
 After connecting, authenticate the cluster using the following command, then press the Enter key.
-In the following example, replace Password with the password for your cluster.
+In this example command, replace Password with the password for your cluster.

-The following example connects to a cluster mode disabled cluster that doesn't have encryption or authentication enabled:
+This example command connects to a cluster mode disabled cluster that doesn't have encryption or authentication turned on:

 telnet change-node-type.54awdt.ng.0001.use1.cache.amazonaws.com 6379